<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 • They draw the eye: Unlike concealed hinges, offset hinges are more visible, which may not suit ultra-modern kitchen aesthetics.

-• Alters swing arc: Offset hinge movement should be carefully considered during the design process to ensure proper clearance and functionality in the kitchen layout.
+• Alters swing arc: Offset hinge movement should be carefully considered during the design process to maintain proper clearance and functionality in the kitchen layout.

 Ideal Applications